Many people describe popups as annoying, irritating, and counterproductive. That is true in some cases. But they work!

 - People access and exit a website for different reasons; and

 You can’t do anything about the latter group.
 They exist.
-But you can improve the popup experience to help endear prospects to your offer.
+But you’ll be able to improve the popup experience to help endear prospects to your offer.

 Ways to Improve Exit Intent Popup Conversion Rate